 In Bagley v.
 Yale, the court offered several factors a court might consider to determine if legal hold efforts were reasonable:

-1. When did a party’s duty to preserve evidence arise?
+1. When did a party’s duty to preserve evidence begin?

 2. Did the party issue a litigation hold notice in order to preserve evidence?

 3. When did the party issue a litigation hold notice, in relation to the date its duty to preserve the evidence arose?